kaylas2138/off_label/README.md

 1\.
 One-to-one MeSH terms
 2\.
 Tree taversal of MeSH structure

+## Data Sources

 ### Indication Data

 - [Drug Central](https://drugcentral.org/): A database that includes formal, FDA-approved indications for each drug, as well as known off-label uses and contraindications.

--   AACT : Clinical trial database that contains information on all clinical trials and their underlying conditions that use a particular drug as intervention / treatment.
+- [AACT](https://aact.ctti-clinicaltrials.org/schema): A clinical trial database that contains information on all clinical trials, the intervention being studied (for our purspsoses, the drug) and the conditions that intervention is studied as treating

--   NDF-RT : Included in OMOP vocabulary.
+- [NDF-RT](https://bioportal.bioontology.org/ontologies/NDFRT): Included in the OMOP vocabulary.
 Developed by the Veterans Health Association, and includes indication relationships within the vocabulary.

-### Brief Description of MIMICIV
+### Brief Description of MIMICIV - Clinical Data Source

 MIMICIV is a de-identified, publicly available dataset originated from intensive care units at the Beth Israel Deaconess Medical Center (BIDMC).
 MIMICIV uses `ICD 9 / 10 (CM)` as their diagnosis codes, and `NDC` codes for medication prescriptions.
 Each patient is given a unique `subject_id`, and a unique `hadm_id` for each visit.
 We extract all `ICD` diagnoses and `NDC` medications for each `subject_id` and `hadm_id`, and map them both to `SNOMED` for convenience of vocabulary traversal.

 MIMICIV also includes patient demographic and insurance information.
 We use this information to conduct preliminary implication analysis based on our results.

+## Resources Navigation

 ### Navigation